 Coming up, I will talk more about the important qualities employers are looking for apart from direct cannabis experience.
 With that said, I would strongly recommend familiarizing yourself at very least with different cannabis products and lingo, so you’re not walking into an interview feeling insecure.
 Having this knowledge will only make finding a Denver marijuana jobs more possible.

 As the stigma surrounding cannabis continues to subside (slowly, but surely) opportunities for education and job training in marijuana are cropping up.
-Organizations like THC University are providing courses in areas like Cultivation, Dispensary work and Production.
+Organizations like Green CulturED are providing courses in areas like Cultivation, Dispensary work and Production.
 Feel free to visit their website and research others to learn how you can gain experience and knowledge that will help your resumé shine.